|School||Cardiff School of Planning and Geography|

 |Module Leader||Dr Richard Cowell|

 How can we use the planning system to promote sustainable development?
 That is the question this module seeks to answer.
-Students will be introduced to the whole area of land-use planning and spatial planning.
+Students will be introduced to key features of land-use planning and spatial planning systems, with a particular emphasis on the UK, but the module also draws on relevant international experience.
 From this platform, students will then examine how far we can expect planning to help guide society towards more sustainable futures.
 Attention will be given to different models of planning: those which emphasise delivery against sustainability targets; those which emphasise collaboration; and those which emphasise learning.
-The main focus is on the planning system in the UK, with particular attention given to renewable energy and nature conservation, but the module also draws on relevant international experience.
 A vital thread that runs through the module is the relationship between knowledge and decision-making.
-The second half of the module picks up this thread and introduces students to two key ‘tools’ for promoting sustainability by the application of knowledge to decision-making procedures: Environmental Impact Assessment (EIA) and Strategic Environmental Assessment (SEA).
-Students will learn about the procedures, step by step, but also gain a critical understanding of the extent to which these tools help to encourage more sustainable forms of development.
+The second half of the module picks up this thread and introduces students to two key ‘tools’ for promoting sustainability by the application of knowledge to decision-making: Environmental Impact Assessment (EIA) and Strategic Environmental Assessment (SEA).
+Students will learn about these procedures, step by step, but also gain a critical understanding of the extent to which these tools help to encourage more sustainable forms of development.